Ari Toumpas enjoyed a classic UNH education. Yes, she majored in the classics, but a major is only what you make of it, and Ari made the most of hers.

-In addition to the benefits of intellectual fellowship, Ari says the most important lesson he’s learned at UNH is that “pitfalls and challenges need not have long-term negative effects on my life.
+In addition to the benefits of intellectual fellowship, Ari says the most important lesson she’s learned at UNH is that “pitfalls and challenges need not have long-term negative effects on my life.
 Every class, every semester and every year offers just another opportunity to identify my weak points and do what is necessary to overcome them.”

 Carpe diem.
 Seize the day.

 Ari was a student leader on Professor R. Scott Smith’s project “Putting Greek Myth on the Map,” cataloging mythic events in the second-century book Pausanias' "Description of Greece" for an online map database of real-world locations associated with Greek myths.
-“Working with Professor Smith has been one of the most formative experiences in my academic life,” says Ari, who turned his participation into a Summer Undergraduate Research Fellowship, a study abroad experience at the Intercollegiate Center for Classical Studies in Rome and, ultimately, a senior thesis on mythical genealogical systems.
+“Working with Professor Smith has been one of the most formative experiences in my academic life,” says Ari, who turned her participation into a Summer Undergraduate Research Fellowship, a study abroad experience at the Intercollegiate Center for Classical Studies in Rome and, ultimately, a senior thesis on mythical genealogical systems.

-A member of the UNH fencing club and an enthusiast of historical swordsmanship, mainly focusing on medieval longsword and renaissance rapier traditions, Ari has been accepted to present his senior thesis at the Classical Association of New England annual meeting after graduation.
+A member of the UNH fencing club and an enthusiast of historical swordsmanship, mainly focusing on medieval longsword and renaissance rapier traditions, Ari has been accepted to present her senior thesis at the Classical Association of New England annual meeting after graduation.

 Carpe diem, baby.